w3c/rdf-star-wg/docs/sugar-proposal.md

 and the abstract syntax would not need to be extended.

+### Adding an edge between the name and the reification.

 A significant option (see the second syntax option below) would instead result in something like:

     :e rdf:nameOf [rdf:subject :s; rdf:predicate :p ; rdf:object :o ] .
     :e :a :b .

+## Criticisms and responses

 This proposal has to handle the usual criticisms raised against standard reification :
 1. It is verbose
 2. It can be inefficient
 3. It can be messy (nodes with missing or duplicate `rdf:subject` / `rdf:predicate` / `rdf:object`)

 Issue 1 is alleviated by the double-pointy bracket syntactic sugar in Turtle, TrIg and SPARQL.
-This can be extended to other concrete syntaxes (in fact RDF/XML already has some syntactic sugar for reification, and the efforts on JSON-LD-star [1] can also be leveraged).
+This can be extended to other concrete syntaxes (in fact RDF/XML already has some syntactic sugar for reification, and the efforts on JSON-LD-star (https://json-ld.github.io/json-ld-star/) can also be leveraged).

-Issues 2 and 3 could be alleviated by introducing a notion of "well-formed" RDF (again, a better term can maybe be found).
+Issues 2 and 3 can be alleviated by introducing a notion of "well-formed" RDF (again, a better term can maybe be found).

 **Definition: An RDF graph is reification well-formed iff any node in it that is the subject of a triple in the graph with predicate `rdf:subject`, `rdf:predicate`, or `rdf:object` must be the subject of exactly one triple in the graph with each of these predicates.**